 Please remember that past performance is not a guide to future performance.
 The value of investments and the income from them can go down as well as up and investors may not get back any of the amount originally invested.
 Exchange rate changes may cause the value of overseas investments to rise or fall.

 This communication is issued by Quilter plc.
-Registered office: Millennium Bridge House, 2 Lambeth Hill, London EC4V 4AJ, United Kingdom.
+Registered office: Senator House, 85 Queen Victoria Street, London, EC4V 4AB, United Kingdom.
 Registered number: 6404270.
 Registered in England.